hoodiecrow/ConsTcl/README.md

 and data input, whether from the keyboard or from a source file.  `read` represents the interpreter's main input facility.
 As a complement, a similar set of procedures that read input from an input buffer exists (the `parse-` procedures).
-The main set (the `read-` procedures) read from standard input.
+The main set (the `read-` procedures) read from standard input, or--if a port is provided--from the port's channel.

 __IB__ class

 A quick-and-dirty input simulator, using an input buffer object to hold characters to be read.
-The `fill` method fills the buffer and sets the first character in the peek position.
-The `advance` method consumes one character from the buffer. `first` peeks at the next character to be read. `skip-ws` advances past whitespace and comments.  `unget` backs up one position and sets a given character in the peek position.
-The `find` method looks past whitespace and comments to find a given character.
-It returns Tcl truth if it is found.
-Or it gets the hose again.

 ```
 catch { ::constcl::IB destroy }